abendt/ci-spring-boot-demo/lambdacd-pipeline/README.md

 A continuous delivery pipeline for FIXME

+## Dependencies

+* mongodb
+    * local testing: `docker run --name some-mongo -p 27017:27017 -d mongo`

 ## Usage

-* `lein run` will start your pipeline with a web-ui listening on port 8080
+* `lein run` will start your pipeline with a web-ui listening on port 8090

 ## Files